feathersui/feathersui-starling/documentation/help/markdown/sdk/flash-builder.md

 3. Click **Finish**.

 Your project is ready.
-If you're unsure how to proceed, take a look at the [Getting Started with Feathers and MXML tutorial](getting-started-mxml.html).
+If you're unsure how to proceed, take a look at the [Getting started with MXML in the Feathers SDK](getting-started-mxml.html) tutorial.